TimoGuy/multithreaded_job_system/TimosMultithreadedFiberJobSystem/v3_example_usage.md

 - Load level
 - (if in editor mode) Load up editor UI and tools

-So I guess just from thinking about it for a bit, I think that there needs to be a way to add and remove
+So I guess just from thinking about it for a bit, I think that there needs to be a way to add and remove job sources to perform setup and teardown kinda stuff.
+Ideally this would be just atomic too and can just have some kind of usage metric.

 ##